alpesis-robotics/drone-controller/README.md

 ## Solution: 4_Nonidealities

-Before tuning the parameters, let's recap the parameters applied on each control functions.
+Before tuning the parameters, let's recap the parameters applied on each control function.

 **Altitude Control**